-My name is Brian Smith.
+My name is Brian.
 When I was in my final semester of college in 2011 at the age of 22, I was diagnosed with testicular cancer.
 It metastasized to my lung and brain.
 It was very treatable.
 I had a rigorous treatment plan during the day and attended classes in the evening.
 I walked in May with honors and was rid of cancer in June.

-Six months cancer free, I had a grand mal seizure at the movie theatre watching 50/50 with friends.
+Six months cancer free, I had a grand mal seizure at the movie theater watching 50/50 with friends.
 The cancer had returned in the form of a brain tumor.
 After failed radiation treatments, I had brain surgery with full knowledge my left side would have paralysis.
 I have been cancer free since 2012.

 I continue to have wonderful experiences and am truly grateful for where I am at today.
 I enjoy spending time with family and friends as well as going camping and hiking.
 I have recently had the privilege of participating in the “Play it Back” music program with Teen Cancer America.
 It’s provided me the opportunity to heal through the creation of music.